Crystallize logo

 How do static eCommerce sites handle dynamic features?
 Classic eCommerce functionalities like cart management, checkout, and real-time search once seemed impossible with static pages.
 But thanks to API-first commerce platforms and microservices, you can now integrate cart and checkout APIs, search-as-a-service (e.g., Algolia, Elasticsearch), personalized user experiences (via edge functions), etc.

 Rebuilding static sites on every update?
 Not Anymore.
 One of the biggest concerns with static sites was build time—updating a single product meant rebuilding thousands of pages.
-Modern static hosting solutions today solve this with incremental updates and on-demand caching strategies.
+Modern static hosting solutions address this with incremental updates and on-demand caching.

 How does this work in practice?
-With event-driven caching models, your product pages can stay pre-generated and fast yet refresh only when needed.
-For example, a stock status change updates only the affected product pages, keeping them fresh.
+With event-driven caching models, your product pages can remain pre-generated and fast while refreshing only when needed.
+For example, a stock status change updates only the affected product pages, keeping them up to date.

-API-first and edge-powered eCommerce delivers the best static performance with real-time commerce functionalities by leveraging headless commerce solutions much like Crystallize.
+API-first, edge-powered eCommerce delivers the best static performance and real-time commerce capabilities by leveraging headless commerce solutions, much like Crystallize.

 So, Which One to Choose?